Foundation Diet and Health

 The Greater Galangal is not winter hardy.
 Depending on the location, the 'Galanga Thai' must be overwintered in a warmer place.
 The minimum temperature is 15-18 °C. 1

-Thai ginger is grown in Thailand, Assam, Bangladesh, Cambodia, Vietnam, Myanmar, Sumatra, Java, Borneo and the Philippines, 6 but also in India and China.
-In contrast to the common galangal ( Alpinia officinarum ), not only the rhizomes of Alpinia galanga (L.) Willd. are used as a spice, but also the seeds.
+Harvest Thai ginger is grown in Thailand, Assam, Bangladesh, Cambodia, Vietnam, Myanmar, Sumatra, Java, Borneo and the Philippines, 6 but also in India and China.
+In contrast to the common galangal ( Alpinia officinarum), not only the rhizomes of Alpinia galanga (L.) Willd. are used as a spice, but also the seeds.
 3

 Wikipedia and other sources refer to Java as the original cultivation center of Thai ginger during the spice trade.
 11,12

 Greater galangal, Alpinia galanga (L.) Willd., is a plant species that belongs to the ginger family (Zingiberaceae).
-The names are not always clear and there are similar names in both German and English.
-Sometimes people talk about galangal or galanga root, rarely also about Alpinia .
+The names are not always completely clear and there are similar names in both German and English.
+Sometimes it is called galangal or galanga root, rarely also Alpinia.

 Other botanical names and alternative names for Thai ginger are: Amomum galanga (L.) Lour, Galanga major Rumph, Languas galanga (L.) Stuntz, Languas galanga (L.) Stunz, Languas vulgare (L.) Stuntz, Languas vulgare Koenig, Maranta galanga L., Galanga, Languas, Siamese ginger, Siamese ginger lily, Calanga, Garengal, Java Galangal or Galangal German: Galangal.
 The following spellings are common: Thai ginger, galangal ginger, galangal Thai or galangal Thai ginger.